Eschatologue/CM_wiki/docs/equipment/consumeables/casting-unit.md

 ### Reloading and Recharging

-:material-folder-download: **Store Spells:** A spellcaster can load or change the spells it prepares or know into the unit during a Long Rest.
+:material-folder-download: **Store Spells:** A spellcaster can load or change the spells it prepares or know into the unit during a **:rest-long: Long Rest**.
 :material-battery-charging-10: **Recharge:** Spend spell slots to restore charges (1 charge per spell slot level).

 ##### Casting Unit Table